RMSi Experience in Canada

 Regional Municipality of Waterloo

-Water Efficient Gardening Seminars, Educational Materials and Staff Training
+Water Efficient Gardening Seminars, Webinar, Educational Materials and Staff Training

-RMSi in now in its sixth year of facilitating water efficient gardening seminars for the Region of Waterloo.
+RMSi has been coordinating and facilitating water efficient gardening seminars for the Region of Waterloo annually since 2006.
 The focus of this activity is to provide a series of water-efficient gardening seminars and associated educational literature to the residents of the Region of Waterloo.
 Each seminar features a well-known speaker who provides practical and useful advice on implementing water efficient landscapes.
 Landscape kits and DVD's have been developed, designed and printed in support the program.
 Each spring, RMSi provides training on water efficient landscaping techniques to Regional summer staff that incorporates Community-based Social Marketing techniques.
+The series continues to gain momentum each year with seminars getting fully booked each year, with waiting lists.

 Let's Curb Pesticides - Retail Partner Training